↑

 Most Importantly – Take One Step at a Time!

-It is likely you are not just trying to take better care of yourself.
-You may take care of others too.
-Whether you care for your children, support your spouse, care for aging parents, serve in a ministry, or maybe even all of the above, it takes motivation to make your self-care a priority when you are caring for others.
-So consider taking care of yourself as a way to worship and honor the Lord.
-Find more information here.
+You are likely not just trying to take better care of yourself.
+You may also take care of others.
+Whether you care for your children, support your spouse, care for aging parents, serve in a ministry, or maybe even all of the above, it takes motivation to prioritize self-care when caring for others.

 Don’t forget your free guide!

+Follow your health provider’s advice and implement these 9 self-care tips to lower your blood pressure.
 Self-care with the specific intent to reduce your blood pressure may help you decrease your dose or possibly even the need for your medication (with your healthcare provider’s direction).

 blood pressure machine - 9 lifestyle changes to lower high blood pressure